peterberr/cie-useeio-extensions/README.md

 Update March 2019:

 The repository now includes data submitted for journal publications using the most recently published benchmark IO tables for 2007 and 2012 - see the Folders dated '2019'.

+Update September 2019

+The repository now includes some minor updates to the scripts and results for 'Berrill et al. 2019 Capital in the American Carbon, Energy, and Material Footprint'